Is your house so drafty that it feels like a haunted old castle? There are some “little” reasons for this big problem.

 Air sealing your attic helps stop drafts by making it much harder for warm air to escape through the top of your home.

 Learn more about air sealing here.
-Or, learn how you can work with Sealed to get your home completely air sealed.
+Or, discover how you can work with Sealed to get your home completely air sealed… and pay for the work done based on energy savings.

 Step 2: Insulate your attic